The Innermost Heart of Freedom: Dzogchen Meditation Retreat

 A: New students are welcome to attend this retreat without previous training.

 A: This is not a silent retreat.
-There are a mixture of periods of silence and periods of socializing.
-Vajrayana Buddhism tends to offer dynamic settings, however there will be an emphasis on simple meditation in this retreat.
+There is a mixture of periods of silence and periods of socializing.
+Vajrayana Buddhism tends to offer dynamic settings, however, there will be an emphasis on simple meditation in this retreat.
 There is also a period of chanting meditation and some lectures on Buddhist philosophy.

 A: The most advanced cycles of Dzogchen meditation are restricted practices.
-However there are a wealth of practices done in the preliminary and intermediary stages, as well as practices common to both advanced and beginning levels.
-Additionally there are many approaches to Dzogchen in Tibetan Buddhism.
+However, there are a wealth of practices done in the preliminary and intermediary stages, as well as practices common to both advanced and beginning levels.
+Additionally, there are many approaches to Dzogchen in Tibetan Buddhism.
 Historically speaking, different Tibetan lineages approach particular Dzogchen meditation practices at different times.
-Some are done only after ‘ngondro’ the extensive preliminary meditation series for training the mind in Vajrayana.
+Some are done only after ‘Ngondro’ the extensive preliminary meditation series for training the mind in Vajrayana.
 Some are done before preliminaries and others interspersed with preliminaries This retreat offers a series of particular meditation techniques known as ‘holding the mind.’
 They are practiced before, during and after preliminaries because they are the main part of the path from the beginning to end in Tibet’s Nyingma lineage’s contemplative tradition.
 These particular practices are only taught in retreat settings because they require a deeper introduction.